Jefri Kurniawan: Arema (loan)

 He was signed for Arema to play in the Liga 1 in the 2018 season, on loan from Persija Jakarta.
 Jefri made his league debut on 24 April 2018 in a match against Persipura Jayapura at the Kanjuruhan Stadium, Malang.

 Badak Lampung

 In 2019, Jefri signed a one-year contract with Indonesian Liga 1 club Badak Lampung.
 He made his league debut on 18 May 2019 in a match against TIRA-Persikabo at the Pakansari Stadium, Cibinong.
 On 27 July 2019, Jefri scored his first goal for Badak Lampung in the 82nd minute against Madura United.

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2019 middle season.
 Jefri made his league debut on 24 September 2019 in a match against Arema.
 On 29 October 2019, Jefri scored his first goal for PSS in the 16th minute against Persebaya Surabaya at the Gelora Bung Tomo Stadium, Surabaya.

 International career

-He was called up to Indonesian national team for a friendly match against Vietnam on 9 October 2016.
+He was called up to the Indonesia national team for a friendly match against Vietnam on 9 October 2016.